-8/23/17: The policy was reviewed and the clinical criteria has changed.
-Poorly controlled epilepsy; Pregnancy; and Fracture or dislocation near or on the site of application were added to the exclusions section.
-The following sections were updated: Summary of medical evidence, professional guidelines and references.
+8/23/2017 Policy was reviewed; clinical criteria changed.
+Poorly controlled epilepsy; pregnancy; and fracture or dislocation near or on the site of application were added to the exclusions section.
+The Summary of Medical Evidence was also updated.

-7/10/18: Policy reviewed, no changes to criteria.
-Updated professional guidelines.
+9/15/2016 Policy reviewed, no changes.
+Policy reviewed, no changes.